Privacy Implies Stability: Information-Theoretic Generalization Bounds for Quantum Learning: Generalization Guarantees for Differentially Private Quantum Learning

 \subsection{From Stability to Generalization: DP Generalization Guarantees}

 We now formally demonstrate that differential privacy guarantees generalization.
+Conceptually, the argument is a two-step implication:

+The first implication is Theorem~\ref{lemma_Holevo_stability}, which bounds $I[S;WB']$ using the privacy parameters.
+The second implication is Theorem~\ref{exp_gen_bound}, which converts this information bound into a generalization bound.
+The following corollary records the combined consequence.

 By combining Theorem \ref{lemma_Holevo_stability} with Theorem \ref{exp_gen_bound} (assuming a trivial system $\Te$), which bounds the expected generalization error via the square root of mutual information, we establish a direct link.
 Specifically, a $1$-neighbor $(\eps,\delta)$-DP support consistent algorithm limits dependence on individual data points, thereby ensuring robust generalization.
 We formalize this result in the corollary below.

 \begin{corollary} Consider a quantum learning algorithm $\cN$ that is $1$-neighbor $(\eps,\delta)$-DP support consistent (see Definition \ref{DPL}) with $\eps \in [\frac{1}{n}, 1)$ and satisfies condition \eqref{ass1}.
 If the loss operator satisfies \eqref{ass_cq_subg_eq} (or equivalently \eqref{ass_cq_subg_eq2}) mentioned in Definition \ref{ass_cq_subg}, for some $\alpha \in (0,\infty)$, then, $\overline{\text{\textnormal{gen}}}_{\rho}(\cN) \leq \sqrt{2\alpha^2 \mathcal{I}_{bound}},$ where $\mathcal{I}_{bound} = \left[ (|\mathcal{Z}| - 1) \ln\left({n e\eps}\right) + h_{\abs{\cZ}}(\eps,\delta) \right]$ is the upper bound on the mutual information derived in Theorem \ref{lemma_Holevo_stability}. \end{corollary}